Georges Jobé: 500cc class

-Jobé dominated the 1987 500cc World Championship, winning the title by more than 50 points over second place Kurt Nicoll.
+Thorpe began the 1987 500cc Motocross World Championship season with three consecutive victories in the Spanish, French and Austrian Grands Prix to take the championship points lead, however he then suffered an injury while competing in the British National Championship.
+Thorpe's injury allowed Jobé to take the championship points lead with four Grand Prix victories and claim his first 500cc World Championship by more than 50 points over second place Kurt Nicoll (KTM).
 Jobé's 1987 500cc championship was notable as he won riding a privateer Honda CR500.
 Most of his rivals were on the official works teams of Honda, Kawasaki or KTM.

-In 1988, having been crowned World Champion in the 500cc class, Jobé competed in the 125cc World Championship to attempt to win the "Triple Crown" (FIM 125, 250 and 500cc world titles).
-He was unsuccessful, with countryman Eric Geboers achieving the feat by winning the 500cc World championship in that same year (Geboers having previously won world 125 and 250cc titles).
+Having won 250 and 500cc titles, Jobé competed in the 1988 125cc World Championship in an attempt to become the first competitor in history to win the "Triple Crown" (FIM 125, 250 and 500cc world titles).
+He was unsuccessful, as countryman Eric Geboers became the first to achieve the feat by winning the 500cc World championship in that same year (Geboers having previously won world 125 and 250cc titles).